 Use the Edge Services portal to provision Amazon Web Services (AWS) instances.
-Before provisioning an AWS instance, an AWS cloud must be created.
-When you provision an AWS instance, you must select which AWS cloud to associate it with.
-After an AWS instance has been provisioned, you can stop and lock a server or edit the AWS instance details.
+Before you provision an AWS instance, you must create an AWS cloud that you then assign to the AWS instance during the provisioning process.
+If you have a power schedule created, apply it to the instance during provisioning to automate the weekly power up and down scheduling.
+After an AWS instance has been provisioned, you can stop, start, or restart and lock a server, edit the instance details, and access the console for the instance.
+You can create security groups and add or remove security groups for instances with custom rules.
 If you no longer need an AWS instance, you can delete it.

-Selecting default enables egress access on any port and ingress access for other instances with the same security group.
+To enable egress access on any port and ingress access for other instances with the same security group, select default.

 Select one of the following options: